lxrd-mgcini/PowerGrid/README.md

 ## PowerGrid 🔌

-### PowerGrid is a collection of Microsoft PowerShell modules that will be used to aid penetration testers during all phases of an assessment.
+### PowerGrid is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
 PowerGrid is comprised of the following modules and scripts:

 ## CodeExecution